amperity/amperity-docs/shared/destination_settings.rst

-**ATTENTIVE (API)**
+**ATTENTIVE** (API + SFTP)

 This section contains settings that are unique to Attentive (API).

+See SFTP for any common file settings.

+**Client domain** (SFTP)

+.. setting-attentive-client-domain-start

+The client domain for your brand's instance of |destination-name|.

+.. setting-attentive-client-domain-end

-**Primary Identifier**
+**Primary Identifier** (API)

 .. setting-attentive-primary-identifier-start

-TEMP: "The primary identifier within your |destination-name| account."
+The primary identifier that is used within your |destination-name| account.
+May be one of the following: "email" or "phone".

 .. setting-attentive-primary-identifier-end

-**ATTENTIVE (SFTP)**

-This section contains settings that are unique to Attentive (SFTP).

-See SFTP for all common file settings.

-**Client domain**
+**Segment name** (SFTP)

-.. setting-attentive-primary-identifier-start
+.. setting-attentive-segment-name-start

-TEMP: "The client domain of the Attentive instance"
+The name of the segment in |destination-name| that is managed by Amperity.

-.. setting-attentive-primary-identifier-end
+.. setting-attentive-segment-name-end